Fast Relax-and-Round Unit Commitment with Sub-hourly Mechanical and Ramp Constraints: Unit Commitment for Ramp and Sub Hourly Intervals

-The parameters supplied to the optimization solver are: \begin{itemize} \item $a_i, b_i, c_i$: quadratic cost coefficients usually resulting from fuel costs or strategic bidding behavior. \item $P_{\max,i}, P_{\min,i}$: maximum capacity and minimum stable output, usually determined by physical characteristics of the units. \item $D$, $\sigma_D$: demand volume and the possible demand deviations in the robust model formulation. \item $K_i$: commitment change penalty for generator $i$.
-The true costs of startup and shutdown are usually not the same.
-Averaging the startup and shutdown costs prevents market distortions and ensures that there are no artificial incentives to run. \item $r_{d,i}$ and $r_{u,i}$, generator $i$'s limits for ramp down or up in a given time period. \item $\beta$ parameter we set to $0.001$.
-The corresponding term in the objective pushes us to choose more efficient generators for meeting the contingencies. \item $P_{typ,i}$, a typical production level of a generator during a peak event, which we define as $(4*P_{\max,i}+P_{\min,i})/5$. \item $P_{t-1,i}$ - production level for the generator at the previous time period.
-All variables are assumed to refer to the current time, unless otherwise noted. \item $S_r$ - supply produced by generators that are already ramping before the solve (they cannot be changed).
-For generators ramping up, they are assumed to generate nothing for some number of periods, and then increase linearly to $P_{\min,i}$ in some number of time periods specific to the generator.
-Generators ramping down are assumed to decrease linearly from $P_{\min,i}$ in some number of time periods specific to the generator. \item $S_{\max,r}$ total capacity of all generators ramping up (ramping down generators should be off by the time we reach the contingency) \item $S_{\min,r}$ minimum operational capacity of all generators ramping up \item ${D}_{\min,72}$ and ${D}_{\max,72}$: minimum and maximum volumes of predicted demand in next 72 hours. \item $\mathcal{G}_m$: the set of must run generators. \item $\mathcal{G}_d$: the set of discretionary generators. \item $R = \max\{\max_{i \in \mathcal{G}_m} P_{\max,i}, \max_{i \in \mathcal{G}_d} P_{\max,i}\}$: reserve margin (changed to only include generators that can run). \end{itemize}
+The parameters supplied to the optimization solver are: \begin{itemize} \item $a_i, b_i, c_i$: quadratic cost coefficients usually resulting from fuel costs or strategic bidding behavior. \item $P_{\max,i}, P_{\min,i}$: maximum capacity and minimum stable output, determined by a unit's physical characteristics. \item $D$, $\sigma_D$: demand volume and the possible demand deviations in the robust model formulation. \item $K_i$: commitment change penalty for generator $i$. \item $r_{d,i}$ and $r_{u,i}$: generator $i$'s limits for ramp down normalized so that $\Delta t = 1$. \item $\beta$: bias factor for selecting more efficient generators to meet the contingencies.
+In our model we set it to $0.001$. \item $P_{typ,i}$, a typical production level of a generator during a peak event, which we define as $(4P_{\max,i}+P_{\min,i})/5$. \item $P_{t-1,i}$ - production level for the generator at the previous time period.
+All variables are assumed to refer to the current time, unless otherwise noted. \item $S_r$ - supply produced by generators that are already ramping before the solve (they cannot be changed)\footnote{For generators ramping up, they are assumed to generate nothing for some number of periods, and then increase linearly to $P_{\min,i}$ in some number of time periods specific to the generator.
+Generators ramping down are assumed to decrease linearly from $P_{\min,i}$ in some number of time periods specific to the generator.}. \item $S_{\max,r}$ total capacity of ramping up units (ramping down generators will be off before the contingency) \item $S_{\min,r}$ minimum working capacity of ramping up units \item ${D}_{\min,72}$ and ${D}_{\max,72}$: minimum and maximum volumes of predicted demand in next 72 hours. \item $\mathcal{G}_m$: the set of must run generators. \item $\mathcal{G}_d$: the set of discretionary generators. \item $R = \max\{\max_{i \in \mathcal{G}_m} P_{\max,i}, \max_{i \in \mathcal{G}_d} P_{\max,i}\}$: reserve margin (changed to only include generators that can run). \end{itemize}

 \cref{alg:ramp} summarizes the workflow for this section.